roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-17 ****** byHiddenDevil_© Trisha quickly turned to face Dan, ignoring a whistle from the room as they were all treated to the sight of her ass, firm and curvy in her tight dress.
+Trisha quickly turned to face Dan, ignoring a whistle from the room as they were all treated to the sight of her ass, firm and curvy in her tight dress.
 "Dan..." she whispered, pleading.
 "Can we talk?
 Please?"

  The lifeguard grinned down at her and took a step forward, saying nothing.
 Trisha jolted as she felt a hard bulge press up against her stomach – he was already rock-hard for her.
 The petite girl shuddered as she felt lust beginning to bubble in her own hips.
 She couldn't help it; by now it was her natural reaction to feeling Dan's erection, her pussy so used to being ravished that she was already growing wet just at the knowledge that he was hard.
 No!
 Focus!Trisha looked up at Dan, her chin barely at the level of his shoulders.
 "Please..." she repeated.
 "I...I'm not sure about Mandy, Dan.
 Maybe...let's talk.
 I'll make up for her!"